March 28, 2026

 Don’t let the insurance company take advantage of you.
 Call (407) 887-4690 for a free case review.

-Step 6: Report the Accident to Your Insurance Company
+Step 6: Notify Your Insurance Company

 Florida is a no-fault state, which means your own insurance company is your first point of contact after an accident, regardless of who was at fault.
 You are required to report the accident to your insurer in a timely manner, typically within a few days.